project-rainstorm/rainstorm/README.md

 - Raspberry Pi 4

+## Adding a Service

+Rainstorm uses docker-compose for services.
+Pull requests are welcome.
+Checkout the [Services README.md](services/README.md) for more info on how to create services for Rainstorm.

 ## Running Rainstorm

 You can run Rainstorm on your own device in just a few easy steps!